lucasalavapena/lucasalavapena.github.io/content/english/posts/tor-as-a-vpn.md

 # Specifying exit relays

-To use a specific subset of exit relays, one needs to exit their `torrc` file (the tor config file, typically located in `..TorBrowser/Data/Tor/torrc`).
+To use a specific subset of exit relays, one needs to edit their `torrc` file (the tor config file, typically located in `..TorBrowser/Data/Tor/torrc`).
 For example, if I only want to use US exit relays I would add the following into my `torrc` file.

 ```
 ExitNodes {us}